Tinkerforge/doc/en/source/Hardware/Bricklets/Distance_IR.rst

    :align: center
    :target: ../../_images/Bricklets/bricklet_distance_ir_brickv.jpg

-You can now go on with writing your own application.
+After this test you can go on with writing your own application.
 See the :ref:`Programming Interface <distance_ir_programming_interfaces>` section
 for the API of the Distance IR Bricklet and examples in different programming languages.